hnsia/url-shortener/README.md

 This app allows you to shorten any url you provide it with, similar to [bit.ly](bit.ly) or [tinyurl.com](tinyurl.com)\
 It also tracks the geolocation of visitors to the shortened link.

-You may tryout a production deployed version of mine @ [HNS' Url Shortener](url-shortener-production-edd0.up.railway.app) \
+You may tryout a production deployed version of mine @ [HNS' Url Shortener](https://url-shortener-production-edd0.up.railway.app/) \
 **Note:** I have not used a custom domain as it is not free.

 ## Ruby version

 3.2.2

+## Accessible paths

+'/' and '/urls' are the only paths you need to use.

 ## System dependencies